Mental Health Facilities Windham County, CT

 Community Health Resources Danielson Clinic

-Community Health Resources Danielson Clinic is a mental health clinic in Windham County, CT, located at 71 Westcott Road, 6239.
+Community Health Resources Danielson Clinic is a mental health treatment center in Windham County, CT, located at 71 Westcott Road, 6239 zip code area.
 Community Health Resources Danielson Clinic provides outpatient treatment.
-Community Health Resources Danielson Clinic offers group therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Community Health Resources Danielson Clinic also supports transitional age young adults, people requiring dual diagnosis treatment and people with trauma.
-Additional services offered at Community Health Resources Danielson Clinic include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Community Health Resources Danielson Clinic offers dialectical behavior therapy, behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
+Community Health Resources Danielson Clinic also supports LGBT, people with PTSD and people requiring dual diagnosis treatment.
+Additional services at Community Health Resources Danielson Clinic consist of chronic disease/illness management, suicide prevention services and intensive case management.

 Learn More